Baremetrics/calendar/README.md

   - The earliest date to show in the calendar
 - latest_date
   - The latest date to show in the calendar
+- current_date
+  - The date to start the calendar on

 ### Double Calendar params
 - element\*